What Are Octaves In Music? A Beginner’s Guide

 What is an Interval?

-How Many Notes Are In A Octave?
+How Many Notes In An Octave?

 As we have seen, an octave is an example of a musical interval.
 Remember an interval is simply the distance between two musical notes.
 An octave has eight notes in its interval.